lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

    :width: 350
    :align: center

-After creating a session, open the web terminal and check that the ``test`` folder is mounted in the home folder.
-The contents of the ``test`` folder are displayed, but attempts to create or delete files are not allowed.
+After creating a session, open the web terminal and check that the ``tests`` folder is mounted in the home folder.
+The contents of the ``tests`` folder are displayed, but attempts to create or delete files are not allowed.
 This is because User A shared it as read-only.
-User B can create a file in the ``test`` folder if it has been shared including write access.
+User B can create a file in the ``tests`` folder if it has been shared including write access.

 .. image:: file_operations_on_shared_test_folder.png